nzrunner/home-assistant/README.md

 <ul>
 <li>Document my configuration (always a good thing)</li>
-<li>Have a backup of my configuration</li>
+<li>Have a backup of my configuration (antoher good thing)</li>
 <li>Contribute to the open-source community</li>
 </ul>

-As I continue to make improvements to my smart home, I will be updating my configuration regularly.
+As I continue to make improvements to my smart home, I will be updating my configuration.
 Be sure to ⭐ my page and stay tuned for the latest updates.

 Hopefully, as I have learned from others and "borrowed" sectons of their code, others can benefit from my configuration.